 Sure enough, it was here along the last leg of the Fisherman’s Trail that I finally came across a deer with his guard down.
 I was alerted to the presence of this young buck when I caught the faints sound of hoof steps through the leaf litter.

 I stopped to listen just in time for the deer to emerge from the woods and crossed the path roughly 30 yards ahead of me—the picture is included below.
 There was only time for a fleeting glimpse, however, as the deer gingerly crossed the path and soon disappeared into the heavy brush on the opposite side of the trail.

 I had watched the deer cross in front of me.
-I saw were he went and I knew where to look for him.
-He, on the other hand, did not even know I was there—that fact gave me a decided advantage.
+I saw where he went and I knew where to look for him.
+The deer, on the other hand, did not even know I was there—a fact that gave me a decided advantage.
 So, now the game was afoot.
 Would I reacquire the deer and have a chance for some more pictures before he fled, or would he see me first?
 It would be a contest of wilderness prowess.
 Who had the keenest senses?
 Who had the stealthiest movements?

 Oh well.
 Maybe next time.

 Just a little further on and I reached Prairie Trail—the last leg of the trail system that I intended to cover on this morning.
 The forest gives way here to a gorgeous grassland prairie covering a gentle rise.
 Following the trail to the top gives you a commanding view of the bottomland forest all the way to the river and beyond.